alethic/nxkit/README.md

 Provides a server side object model for assisting in running a NXKit Document on a server that communicates with a remote (client-based) user interface.

+This class is used by the Web UI library to host a `Document` instance on the server to which the HTML interface can connect to.

 NXKit.View.Js
 ----------